-The Draft Rules Regarding Overseas Listing, if enacted, may subject us to additional compliance requirement in the future, and we cannot assure you that we will be able to get the clearance of filing procedures as required on a timely basis, or at all.
-Any failure of us to fully comply with new regulatory requirements may significantly limit or completely hinder our ability to offer or continue to offer our Class A Ordinary Shares, cause significant disruption to our business operations, and severely damage our reputation, which would materially and adversely affect our financial condition and results of operations and cause our Class A Ordinary Shares to significantly decline in value or become worthless.
+The Opinions, the Trial Measures, the Guidance Rules and Notice, the revised Provisions, and any related implementation rules to be enacted may subject us to additional compliance requirement in the future.
+Any failure of us to obtain the relevant approval or complete the filings and other relevant regulatory procedures in a timely manner may significantly limit or completely hinder our ability to offer or continue to offer our Class A Ordinary Shares, cause significant disruption to our business operations, and severely damage our reputation, which would materially and adversely affect our financial condition and results of operations and cause our Class A Ordinary Shares to significantly decline in value or become worthless.

-As of the date of this prospectus, we have been advised by Grandall Law Firm (Shanghai) that no prior permission is required under the M&A Rules or the Opinions from any PRC governmental authorities (including the CSRC and MOFCOM) for the listing and trading of our securities on [NYSE/Nasdaq] in the context of this offering, given that: (a) the CSRC currently has not issued any definitive rule or interpretation concerning whether offerings like ours under this prospectus are subject to the M&A Rules; (b) DDC Cayman is a company incorporated under the laws of the Cayman Islands controlled by non-PRC citizens, and we do not fit into the definition of "overseas special purpose vehicle" under the M&A Regulations and (c) we have never conducted any merger or acquisitions of any PRC domestic companies with a related party relationship.
+As of the date of this prospectus, we have been advised by Grandall Law Firm (Shanghai) that no prior permission is required under the M&A Rules or the Opinions from any PRC governmental authorities (including the CSRC and MOFCOM) for the listing and trading of our securities on the NYSE Group in the context of this offering, given that: (a) the CSRC currently has not issued any definitive rule or interpretation concerning whether offerings like ours under this prospectus are subject to the M&A Rules; (b) DDC Cayman is a company incorporated under the laws of the Cayman Islands controlled by non-PRC citizens, and we do not fit into the definition of "overseas special purpose vehicle" under the M&A Regulations and (c) we have never conducted any merger or acquisitions of any PRC domestic companies with a related party relationship.
 We also believe that MOFCOM's approval under the M&A Rules is not required as we have never conducted any merger or acquisitions of any PRC domestic companies with a related party relationship.
-We cannot assure you that relevant PRC governmental agencies, including the CSRC, would reach the same conclusion as we do.
+However, we still need to complete the filing procedure with the CSRC for consummating this offering according to the Trial Measures as described in this Prospectus.
+Further, we cannot assure you that relevant PRC governmental agencies, including the CSRC, would reach the same conclusion as we do.
 If we or our subsidiaries inadvertently conclude that such permissions or approvals are not required, our ability to offer or continue to offer our Class A Ordinary Shares to investors could be significantly limited or completed hindered, which could cause the value of our Class A Ordinary Shares to significantly decline or become worthless.
 We may also face sanctions by the CSRC, the MOFCOM or other PRC regulatory agencies.
 These regulatory agencies may impose fines and penalties on our operations in China, limit our ability to pay dividends outside of China, limit our operations in China, delay or restrict the repatriation of the proceeds from this offering into China or take other actions that could have a material adverse effect on our business, financial condition, results of operations and prospects, as well as the trading price of our securities.